 At the end of the school year, EL’s progress was discussed with him and with the teachers at AMASS.
 His Outreach Support Teacher wrote the following statement:

-“In total EL has had over 15 different agencies working with him over the last 18 months (see below) which have included intensive psychotherapy (three times a week at the Anna Freud Centre – for over 2.5 years), two different Educational Psychologists’ assessments, a statement for SEBD, twice weekly visits from children’s social care for six months.
+“In total EL has had over 15 different agencies working with him over the last 18 months (see above) which have included intensive psychotherapy (three times a week at the Anna Freud Centre – for over 2.5 years), two different Educational Psychologists’ assessments, a statement for SEBD, twice weekly visits from children’s social care for six months.
 He was also taught on a one-to-one basis in school for two terms prior to his permanent exclusion and was, in fact, on a part-time timetable for over a year as his school found his behaviour too challenging to have him in class.

 Interestingly enough, at the end of all this intervention, he was asked what bit he had liked the most.
-His reply was “the handwriting bit”.
+His reply was ‘the handwriting bit’.
 I think being able to finally put pen to paper in a legible way and creating a folder of work was a major turning point for him as, for the first time in his school life, he actually had something tangible to show that he was an able student and could learn.
 Alongside boosting his self-esteem, the handwriting work also made him more receptive to rules.
-As his handwriting changed, changes in his behaviour were noted as he began to accept both ‘no’ and actually apologise without being prompted for his actions.
+As his handwriting changed, changes in his behaviour were noted as he began to accept ‘no’ and to actually apologise without being prompted for his actions.
 Overall, the remedial work proved really useful in bringing out so many other strengths in EL, so much so that teaching and learning about teaching handwriting has now been made part of my appraisal.”

 Outreach Support Teacher (AMASS)